Freeway Ricky Ross: Drug empire

 With thousands of employees, Ross has said he operated drug sales not only in Los Angeles but in places across the country including St. Louis, New Orleans, Texas, Kansas City, Oklahoma, Indiana, Cincinnati, North Carolina, South Carolina, Baltimore, Cleveland, and Seattle.
 He has said that his most lucrative sales came from the Ohio area.
 He made similar claims in a 1996 PBS interview.

 Federal prosecutors estimated that between 1982 and 1989 Ross bought and resold several metric tons of cocaine.
 In 1980 dollars, his gross earnings were said to be in excess of $900 million – with a profit of nearly $300 million.
 As his distribution empire grew to include forty-two cities, the price he paid per kilo of powder cocaine dropped from as much as $60,000 to as low as $10,000."

 Much of Ross's success at evading law enforcement was due to his ring's possession of police scanners and voice scramblers.
-Furthermore, journalist Gary Webb alleged that the CIA was sponsoring the operation as part of its effort to finance Contras, giving Ross another level of protection.
+Furthermore, journalist Gary Webb alleged that the CIA was sponsoring the operation as part of its effort to finance Contras, giving Ross another level of protection, although this claim has since been disputed.
 Following one drug bust, a Los Angeles County sheriff remarked that Ross's men had "better equipment than we have."

 Lawsuit against rapper Rick Ross

 On June 18, 2010, Ross sued rapper Rick Ross (real name William Leonard Roberts II) for using his name, filing a copyright infringement lawsuit against Ross in Los Angeles County Superior Court.
 Jay-Z had been called to testify in the lawsuit, as he was President of Def Jam when Ross was signed to the label.
 Ross sought $10 million in compensation in the lawsuit.

 After the lawsuit was dismissed on July 3, 2010, the album Teflon Don was released as scheduled on July 20, 2010.
-A federal judge ruled that the case should be refiled in California state court because it fell under California state law.
-Ross refiled the case with the State of California and the federal case is on appeal in the United States Court of Appeals for the Ninth Circuit.
+A federal judge dismissed his case, ruling that it should be refiled in California state court because it fell under California state law.
+Ross refiled the case with the State of California, while appealing his federal case.
+A federal appeals upheld the dismissal in 2012.

 The state case was filed in 2011 in California.

 Ross refiled in Los Angeles Superior Court with publicity rights claims.
 Trial was set for early May 2012.
 The case was dismissed by a judge in the Los Angeles Superior Court.

 The California State case was updated with a motion in Freeway Rick Ross's favor as to Warner Bros.
 Records and their use of the name and image Rick Ross in July 2012.

 A trial was set for August 27, 2013 in Freeway Rick Ross versus Rick Ross and Warner Music Group.

-On December 30, 2013, the court ruled in favor of the rapper Rick Ross, allowing him to keep the name based on a First Amendment ruling.
+The California trial court ruled in favor of the rapper Rick Ross, allowing him to keep the name.
+In December 2013, a state appeals court upheld the ruling on First Amendment grounds.